| Size | Price | |

 Toxicity Summary

-Chromic acetate appears as a grayish green to bluish green powder.
-The primary hazard is the threat to the environment.
-Immediate steps should be taken to limit its spread to the environment.
-It is used in tanning and in textile dyeing.
+Chromic acetate is a grayish-green to blue-green powder.
+Its main hazard lies in its environmental threat.
+Immediate measures should be taken to limit its spread into the environment.
+It is used in tanning and textile dyeing.

 C6H9CRO6